 Make the tangzhong in a small sauce pan adding the water and flour and whisk until no lumps remain.
 Heat over a medium/low heat whisking constantly until the mixture resembles a shiny bechamelle, about 2 minutes.
 Allow to cool down to tepid.

-Bring the milk to a slightly warm temperature (don’t need to boil vegan milk), mix in the condensed milk, and sprinkle the yeast on top and let sit until foamy, 5 to 10 minutes.
+Bring the milk to a slightly warm temperature (don’t need to boil vegan milks as in the original recipe), mix in the condensed milk, and sprinkle the yeast on top and let sit until foamy, 5 to 10 minutes.

 Once the yeast has foamed, add tangzhong, 3 spoonful of milk and whisk together until well combined.

 In the bowl of your stand mixer add the flour, salt, sugar and mix.